-Kyle Stephens, who was promoted to assistant athletics director in September 2010, is in his seventh year as athletics communications director after serving his first two as an assistant.
+Kyle Stephens, who was promoted to assistant athletics director in September 2010, is in his eighth year as athletics communications director after serving his first two as an assistant.

-Stephens oversees the day-to-day operations of the department and media relations for all 17 of the UTSA's intercollegiate sports.
-His primary sport responsibilities are football, men’s basketball and men's golf.
+Stephens oversees the day-to-day operations of the department and media relations for all 17 of UTSA's intercollegiate sports.

-He was the local media coordinator for the 2006 NCAA Women's Basketball San Antonio Regional, 2007 NCAA Men's Basketball South Regional, 2008 Men's Final Four, 2010 Women's Final Four and 2011 NCAA Men's Basketball Southwest Regional, as well as the assistant media liaison for the 2004 Men's Final Four and the 2005 NCAA Women’s Volleyball Championship.
+He was the local media coordinator for the 2006 NCAA Women's Basketball San Antonio Regional, 2007 NCAA Men's Basketball South Regional, 2008 Men's Final Four, 2010 Women's Final Four and 2011 NCAA Men's Basketball Southwest Regional, as well as the assistant media liaison for the 2004 Men's Final Four and 2005 & 2011 NCAA Women’s Volleyball Championships.

 The Kountze, Texas, native came to UTSA in October 2003 after serving as a media relations assistant at the University of Texas at Austin from 2001-03.
 There he was the primary contact for the men’s and women’s track & field programs and the secondary contact for men’s basketball, as well as helping with the daily media operations with the football team.
 Stephens also was the co-editor for the home football game programs and served as media director for the 2003 Big 12 Outdoor Track & Field Championships and as assistant media director for the 2002 and '03 Clyde Littlefield Texas Relays.